Rookout/docs/docs/go-setup.md

 ---

-*Please note that the Go SDK is currently not generally available.
+*Please note that the Go SDK is currently not publicly available.
 We are rolling it out gradually to keep up with the high demand.*

 *Please [Contact us](https://www.rookout.com/company/contact) if you would like to get access.*